project-ida/two-state-quantum-systems/src/06-excitation-transfer-revisited.md

 <!-- #region -->

-In general, it's not possible to simply vary $\Delta E$ continuously across large range and look at how long it takes for e.g. $|1,+, - \rangle$ to transform into $|1,-, + \rangle$.
+In general, it's not possible to simply vary $\Delta E$ continuously across large range and look at how long it takes for e.g. state $|1,+, - \rangle$ to transform into state $|1,-, + \rangle$.
 The reason is that "excitation transfer" cannot be totally separated from  what we might call `energy exchange`.

 Energy exchange occurs when $\Delta E = n\omega$.
 That's when spontaneous emission and down convertsion can occur.
 Close to those "resonances", energy exchange dominates over excitation transfer.